Alfred E. Neuman: Image

 The precise origin of the image used for Alfred E. Neuman is unknown.
 Among the earliest known images is an advertisement for Atmore's Mince Meat, Genuine English Plum Pudding.
-Author Maria Reidelbach wrote, "Dating from 1895, this is the oldest verified image of the boy....
-The kid's features are fully developed and unmistakable, and the image was very likely taken from an older archetype..."
+Author Maria Reidelbach wrote, "Dating from 1895, this is the oldest verified image of the boy. ...
+The kid's features are fully developed and unmistakable, and the image was very likely taken from an older archetype ..."

 An older "archetype" was discovered in an advertisement for the comical stage play The New Boy, which debuted on Broadway in 1894.
 The image is nearly identical to that which appears in the Atmore's ads.
-A description of the stage play's advertisement was published in the October 31, 1894, Hartford Courant, using words that could easily be describing the character of Alfred E. Neuman.
-The paper reported that the "comic red-headed urchin with a joyous grin all over his freckled face, whose phiz [face] is the trademark of the comedy, is so expressive of the rollicking and ridiculous that the 'New York Herald' and the 'Evening Telegram' have applied it to political cartoon purposes."
-Elements of the plot of the play explain why the character has adult and childlike features, why the character is dressed as he is, and how he may have lost his teeth.
+A description of the stage play's advertisement was published in the Hartford Courant, 31 October 1894, using words that could easily be describing the character of Alfred E. Neuman.
+The paper reported that the "comic, red-headed urchin with a joyous grin all over his freckled face, whose phiz [face] is the trademark of the comedy, is so expressive of the rollicking and ridiculous that the New York Herald and the Evening Telegram have applied it to political cartoon purposes."
+Elements of the plot of the play explain why the character has adult and childlike features, why the character is dressed as he is, and how he may have lost his tooth.
 The original New Boy image was published with a two-part phrase that is similar in tone to Neuman's, "What?
-Me Worry?" catch phrase: "What's the good of anything? – Nothing!"
+Me worry?" catch phrase: "What's the good of anything? – Nothing!"